microsoftgraph/microsoft-graph-docs/api-reference/beta/api/intune-enrollment-enrollmentprofile-exportmobileconfig.md

 Do not supply a request body for this method.

 ## Response
 If successful, this function returns a `200 OK` response code and a String in the response body.
+This string is a Base64 encoded blob, and it must be converted back into a bytestream and saved as a `.mobileconfig` file before it can be used to enroll devices.

 ## Example